First They Came: Origin

-This speech was translated and published in English in 1947, but was later retracted when it was alleged that Niemöller was an early supporter of the Nazis.
-The "sick, the so-called incurables" were killed in the euthanasia programme "Aktion T4".
-Communists, socialists, schools, Jews, the press, and the Church are named in a 1955 version of Niemöller's speech that was cited in an interview with a German professor who quoted Niemöller.
+We preferred to keep silent.
+We are certainly not without fault, and I ask myself again and again, what would have happened, if in the year 1933 or 1934—there must have been a possibility—14,000 Protestant pastors and all Protestant communities in Germany had defended the truth until their deaths?
+If we had said back then, it is not right when Hermann Göring simply puts 100,000 Communists in the concentration camps, in order to let them die.
+I can imagine that perhaps 30,000 to 40,000 Protestant Christians would have had their heads cut off, but I can also imagine that we would have rescued 30–40 million people, because that is what it is costing us now."This speech was translated and published in English in 1947, but was later retracted when it was alleged that Niemöller was an early supporter of the Nazis.
+The Communists, socialists, schools, Jews, the press, and the Church are named in a 1955 version of Niemöller's speech that was cited in an interview with a German professor who quoted Niemöller.
 A representative in America made a similar speech in 1968, omitting Communists but including industrialists who were only targeted by the Nazis on an individual basis.

 Niemöller is quoted as having used many versions of the text during his career, but evidence identified by professor Harold Marcuse at the University of California Santa Barbara indicates that the United States Holocaust Memorial Museum version is inaccurate because Niemöller frequently used the word "communists" and not "socialists."
 The substitution of "socialists" for "communists" is an effect of anti-communism, and most common in the version that has proliferated in the United States.
 According to Marcuse, "Niemöller's original argument was premised on naming groups he and his audience would instinctively not care about.
 The omission of Communists in Washington, and of Jews in Germany, distorts that meaning and should be corrected."

+According to Niemöller's biographer Matthew D. Hockenos in a 2025 interview, another possibility is that the well-known form was a contribution to Niemöller.

 In 1976, Niemöller gave the following answer in response to an interview question asking about the origins of the poem.
 The Martin-Niemöller-Stiftung ("Martin Niemöller Foundation") considers this the "classical" version of the speech: